Nomad (video game): Plot

 The story of Nomad changed between its early design and its ultimate commercial release.
 Originally, the game was to be titled Space Mountain, and act as a tie-in to the Disneyland roller coaster of the same name.
-Introductory narration was recorded for the game that described the player's character climbing aboard the model ship at Space Mountain only to discover that it is a real spacecraft, which then is unexpectedly launched into Earth orbit with the unwitting protagonist still aboard.
+Introductory narration was recorded for the game which described the player's character climbing aboard the model ship at Space Mountain only to discover that it is a real spacecraft.
+It is then launched unexpectedly into the Earth's orbit with the unwitting protagonist still aboard.

 The connection with Disneyland was abandoned for the commercial release of Nomad.
 The story changed to describe the protagonist as being an agent of a global intelligence organization ("O.E.S.I.") that discovered a crashed alien spacecraft in a snowy region of Earth.
 They repair and re-launch the craft with the protagonist as its sole crew member.

 Once in orbit, the player is met by another ship whose pilot, a llama-like Arden, describes the ongoing galactic war between the Alliance and a race of mechanical beings named the Korok.
 The player is allowed to choose whether he will actively assist the Alliance, and to what degree.
 Through conversation with alien beings and exploration of star systems, the player uncovers rumors and legends about an ancient alien race (the "Losten") who were the progenitors of existing sentient species.
 Some of the facts uncovered by the player can be used to locate a fail-safe device that destroys the Korok's Master Control Robot and restores order to the galaxy.

 Disney association

 Although the Disney connection was eliminated, several game elements remain unchanged from the original design.
-The in-game log is titled "Space Mountain Log", and the design of the player's ship almost exactly mirrors that of the "CMB 2000" model that was part of Disneyland's Space Mountain between its 1977 opening and 2005 remodel.
+The in-game log is titled "Space Mountain Log", and the design of the player's ship almost exactly mirrors that of the "CMB 2000" model which was part of Disneyland's Space Mountain between its 1977 opening and 2005 remodel.